-The hearing tests and complete range of services are available in-house in sound-proof and sound-treated rooms, allowing the adult Ear Nose Throat doctor to interpret the tests together with the audiologist to offer a treatment plan on an immediate basis.
-Closer collaboration also allows for increased safety of investigations requiring sedation, and optimizes outcomes.
+The complete range of extensive hearing tests and services are available in-house in sound-proof and sound-treated rooms.
+Full-time audiologists in-house work closely with our Ear Nose Throat ENT doctor to interpret the tests together to tailor an optimal treatment plan the same day.
+This on-site real-time collaboration increases accuracy of diagnoses, safety during tests requiring sedation, and optimizes outcomes.

 - Otoscopy and light microscopy – Otoscopy offers clear views of the ear canal and ear drum.
 Light microscopy magnifies these images many times and with increased clarity for diagnosis.

 - Adult hearing test – Pure tone hearing test, with and without hearing aids, speech discrimination, acoustic reflex threshold

 - Eustachian tube dysfunction test – this can confirm if your inability to pop the ears or pressure pains especially on airplane descent or in lifts are due to a dysfunction of the cartilaginous-muscular tubes that connect your middle ears to the back of the nose

 - Tympanometry – this test shows the middle ear pressure and volume, and is a reflection of the state of the ear drum and middle ear.
 It is often flat in patients with fluid or pus in the middle ear.